A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Introduction

 The purpose of this article is two-fold: \begin{enumerate}

-\item We standardize and modularize the proof of the existence of weak solutions by the Schauder-Tychonoff fixed-point method for the laws of respective parametrized solutions.
+\item We standardise and modularise the proof of the existence of weak solutions by the Schauder-Tychonoff fixed-point method for the laws of respective parametrized solutions.
 In particular, we clarify the precise role of the different spaces and their topologies in an abstract setting, which can be used by a large class of systems of type \eqref{e:SPDE}.

-\item We generalize the stochastic Schauder-Tychonoff Theorem (see \cite{jonas}) to drivers by an independent Poisson random measure, which turns out to be crucial, for instance, in biophysics applications.

-\end{enumerate} } This method is suitable for application in different settings such as bidomains, cross diffusions, or neurology.
-Our method complements the existing literature and provides an alternative existence-proof strategy which looks flexible enough to be adapted to rather complex settings.
+\item We generalize the stochastic Schauder-Tychonoff theorem (see \cite{jonas}) to drivers of an independent Poisson random measure, which are crucial, for instance, in biophysics applications. \end{enumerate} } This method is suitable for application in different settings such as bi-domains, cross-diffusions, or neurology.
+Our method complements the existing literature and provides an alternative existence proof strategy which looks flexible enough to be adapted to rather complex settings.